-Many teams use the Appium framework for testing.
+Many teams use Appium as their test framework for mobile testing.
 Here we cover what the Appium framework is — and pros and cons of using it.

 The Appium framework is an open source test automation framework.
-Many mobile testing teams use the Appium framework for Android and iOS.
+Many mobile testing teams use the Appium test framework for Android and iOS.

 Appium is a framework you can use for testing mobile applications.
 It drives Android and iOS apps using a WebDriver.
 You can pair it with other testing tools.

 Appium is by far the leading open-source test framework for cross-platform(mobile) native test automation (iOS, Android).